Everything That You Need in Order to Build and Optimize a WordPress Website

 - Official WordPress forum – for WordPress itself, free themes and plugins found in the WordPress repository.

-Try to make sure that you ask help in the right place.
-Asking in the wrong place will just make you lose time, since your issue might go unanswered, or someone will recommend seeking help with the proper developers.
+Try to make sure that you ask for help in the right place.
+Asking in the wrong place will just make you lose time because your issue might go unanswered, or someone will recommend seeking help from the developers.

 If you’re looking for help with a premium (purchased) theme or plugin, ask the dedicated support provided by the developers.